-Purpose: To take water from a dam and intake structure on the Tawhiti Stream for cooling and general use at a rendering plant Condition requirement Means of monitoring during period under review Compliance achieved?
+Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Limit on abstraction volume Metering by consent holder and telemetry of data to Council Yes 2.
-Limit on volume not used for cooling Metering by consent holder Yes 3.
-Limit on volume used for cooling, all to be returned to Tawhiti Stream Metering by consent holder and inspection Yes 4.
+Limit on volume not used for cooling No water abstracted for cooling purpose N/A 3.
+Limit on volume used for cooling, all to be returned to Tawhiti Stream No discharge of cooling water N/A 4.
 Installation of meters and loggers Inspection Yes 5.
 Certification of meters Receipt of certification Yes 6.
 Actions on failure of monitors Receipt of notification, inspections Yes 7.
-Monitors to be accessible Inspections Yes 8.
-Provision of records Receipt of records as required Yes at a rendering plant Condition requirement Means of monitoring during period under review Compliance achieved?
-9. Use of best practicable option Inspections and liaison Yes 10.
-Optional review provision No further review provision N/A Overall assessment of consent completes High • performance in respect of this consent High
+Monitors to be accessible Inspections Yes 3.
+Provision of records Receipt of records as required Yes 9.
+Use of best practicable option Inspections and liaison Yes this consent

-Purpose: To take water from a dam and intake structure on the Tawhiti Stream for cooling and general use at a rendering plant
+Purpose: To take water from a dam and intake structure on the Tawhiti Stream for cooling and general use at a rendering plant Condition requirement Compliance achieved?
+10. Optional review provision No further review provision N/A Overall assessment of consent complia High